Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Savannah.
-According to Zillow research, homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels typically increase home value in Savannah, GA.
+Research shows solar installations can boost property values, with studies indicating homes with solar panels sell for about 4.1% more than comparable homes without solar.